Gravity (character): 2010s

 A solo storyline in Age of Heroes #2 (2010) provided the prologue to Gravity's next appearance as a member of the Young Allies in Young Allies #1-6 (2010–2011) then later in Onslaught Unleashed #1-4 (2011).
 Gravity was prominently featured in the "Fear Itself" tie-in series Youth in Revolt (2011).

 Fictional character biography

 Greg Willis was born and raised in Sheboygan, Wisconsin.
 During the summer after his high school graduation, while on board his family's yacht, Greg is sucked into a mysterious black hole and gains the ability to manipulate gravity.
-Looking to take advantage of his new powers, Greg moves east to New York City to study licensing and merchandising at New York University, and becomes a marketable member of the superhero community known as Gravity.
+Looking to take advantage of his new powers, Greg moves east to New York City to study licensing and merchandising at New York University, and becomes a marketable superhero known as Gravity.

-On his first outing, Gravity encounters a battle between Rage and Black Death, but mistakes the former for a villain and allows the latter to escape.
-His confidence begins to waver as life as a superhero proves tougher than he expects.
-But after he saves the life of a frail old woman, and meets new friends Lauren Singh and Frog, Gravity slowly becomes more confident in his double identity.
-His later battles prove to be more fruitful, defeating the likes of Rhino, Shocker, and Whirlwind.
-However, Black Death takes a special interest in Gravity, appearing numerous times to humiliate the new hero.
-Black Death then masquerades as a hero known as the Greenwich Guardian (Black Death's identity before becoming a supervillain) to further break Gravity's confidence and use him in a plot to destroy the university.
-Ultimately, his resolve is too strong for Black Death and the villain is defeated.
-After the battle, Gravity is congratulated by Spider-Man, filling him with confidence.
+The villain Black Death takes a special interest in Gravity, disguising himself as the hero Greenwich Guardian to further break his confidence and use him in a plot to destroy the university.
+After stopping Black Death, Gravity is congratulated by Spider-Man, filling him with confidence.
 Finally feeling accepted, Gravity begins a relationship with his friend Lauren and continues his superhero career.
 Gravity later revealed his double identity to Lauren.